jcasts/sunshine/README.txt

 == Description

-Sunshine provides a light, consistant, object-oriented api for rack application deployment.
+Sunshine is an object-oriented api for rack application deployment.

+Sunshine is open and it can do a lot!
+It's meant to be dug into and understood.
+Knowing how it works will let you do really neat things: classes are decoupled as much as possible to allow for optimal flexibility, and most can be used independently.

 == Setup